cincuranet/blog/_posts/2013-01-07-233134-taskcanceledexception-on-timeout-on-httpclient.md

 }
 </pre>

-If you try to run it, you'll get unhandled exception, <a href="http://msdn.microsoft.com/en-us/library/system.threading.tasks.taskcanceledexception.aspx">`TaskCanceledException`</a> to be precise.
-Yep, the timeout is not propagated as <a href="http://msdn.microsoft.com/en-us/library/system.timeoutexception.aspx">`TimeoutException`</a>, but as `TaskCanceledException`.
+If you try to run it, you'll get unhandled exception, [`TaskCanceledException`][3] to be precise.
+Yep, the timeout is not propagated as [`TimeoutException`][4], but as `TaskCanceledException`.
 It caught me off guard a little bit.
-The documentation for <a href="http://msdn.microsoft.com/en-us/library/system.net.http.httpclient.timeout.aspx">`Timeout` property</a> touches <a href="http://msdn.microsoft.com/en-us/library/system.threading.cancellationtokensource.aspx">`CancellationTokenSource`</a> and you can feel the steer to `TaskCanceledException`.
+The documentation for [`Timeout` property][5] touches [`CancellationTokenSource`][6] and you can feel the steer to `TaskCanceledException`.
 But, still, could be mentioned explicitly, will not be that surprising.
 Or maybe my thinking was skewed.

 This code then works correctly.